HackYourFuture/Node.js/week2/MAKEME.md

 After you've finished your todo list it's time to show us what you got!
 Upload all your files to your forked repository (same as week 1).
 Then make a pull request to it.

-If you need a refresher, take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.
+If you need a refresher, take a look at the following [guide](../hand-in-assignments-guide.md) to see how it's done.

-The homework that needs to be submitted is the following:
+The assignments that needs to be submitted is the following:

 1. Project: HackYourTemperature II